Deploy a SQL Server Database to a Windows Azure Virtual Machine

 Credentials with Backup operator privileges on the database you plan to deploy, from the source instance of SQL Server.

-For more information about running SQL Server in Windows Azure virtual machines, see Getting Ready to Migrate to SQL Server in Windows Azure Virtual Machines.
+For more information about running SQL Server in Windows Azure virtual machines, see SQL Server Deployment in Windows Azure Virtual Machines and Getting Ready to Migrate to SQL Server in Windows Azure Virtual Machines.

 On computers running Windows Server operating systems, you must use the following configuration settings to run this wizard: